Life Insurance Beneficiary Disputes

 Many of the life insurance cases we handle involve disputes regarding who should receive the benefits.
 Attorney J. Michael Young is a recognized authority in handling such disputes and has published an article regarding Recognizing Life Insurance Beneficiary Disputes.

 Often, a policy holder will get divorced but forget to change the policy designation from the prior spouse.
 Sometimes it can be proven that the benefits were promised or pledged to someone other than the named beneficiary or the insured made efforts to change the designation.
-Other times, the named beneficiary may have done something to prevent their recovery of the policy proceeds.
+Or the named beneficiary may have done something to prevent their recovery of the policy proceeds.
 In disputed cases, the insurance company will often seek a ruling from a court to determine the rightful beneficiary.

 Sometimes, the insured will attempt to change a designation, but fails to do so in the manner prescribed by the insurance company.
 The insurance company may reject the effort and ask the insured to make the designation on the form and in the manner required by the company.
 Under Texas law, a beneficiary designation is effective if it is in “substantial compliance” with the insurance company’s procedure, which has been defined as the insured’s doing all that he could reasonably have done to effect a change.
 Federal courts apply a similar standard in ERISA cases.